 - Qualification consists of mandatory units (for theoretical and practical-based qualifications) with some optional units to develop specialist practical skills

-- RHS Examination dates for 2018 please click here
+- For RHS Examination dates for 2018 please click here

-- RHS approved UK Examination Centers please click here.
+- For RHS approved UK Examination Centers please click here

-- RHS Level 3 Qualification Specification for this course (last update September 2017) please click here
+- For RHS Qualification Specification for this course, updated January 2018 please click here

-- RHS Statement of Qualification Purpose please click here
+- For RHS Level 3 Statement of Qualification Purpose please click here